MukhtarAhmed40/MAGNN/README.md

    - Clear metric definitions
    - Baseline comparisons

+## Implementation Notes

+1. Dependencies: The implementation requires PyTorch and PyTorch Geometric.
+Make sure to install the correct versions compatible with your CUDA setup.

+2. Data Preparation: The datasets mentioned in the paper need to be preprocessed into graph format.
+Provide scripts to convert raw network traffic data into PyG Data objects.

+3. Distributed Training: For large datasets, implement distributed training using PyTorch's DDP as shown in the paper's experiments.

+4. Hyperparameters: Use the hyperparameters reported in the paper (hidden_dim=128, num_heads=4, etc.) for reproducing the results.

+5. Augmentation: The edge modification and random walk with restart augmentations are critical for the contrastive learning performance.

+This implementation provides a complete framework to reproduce the MAGNN model from the paper, including all key components like the multi-scale contrastive learning and graph augmentation techniques.

 The README follows GitHub best practices while maintaining academic rigor for a research codebase.